ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 * **Parameters:**
   - name: The name of the object.
-  - id: The id of the object.
+  - id: The ID of the object.
   - active: Pass the active-flag of the object.
   - cad_geometry: A geometry to snap to.
   - oriented_selection_set: Oriented element set where this snap to applies.